ballerina-attic/securing-restful-services-with-basic-auth/README.md

 You can run the RESTful service that you developed above, in your local environment.
 You need to have the Ballerina installation in you local machine and simply point to the <ballerina>/bin/ballerina binary to execute all the following steps.

 1. As the first step you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 It points to the directory in which the service we developed above located and it will create an executable binary out of that.
-Navigate to the `<SAMPLE_ROOT>/src/` folder and run the following command.
+Navigate to the `<SAMPLE_ROOT>/guide/` folder and run the following command.

 ```
 $ballerina build secure_restful_service
 ```

-2. Once the secure_restful_service.balx is created inside the target folder, you can run that with the following command.
+2. Once the secure_order_mgt_service.balx is created inside the target folder, you can run that with the following command.

 ```
 $ballerina run target/secure_restful_service.balx